fetchai/agents-aea/docs/core-components-2.md

 ### Decision Maker

-The `DecisionMaker` component manages global agent state updates proposed by the skills and processes the resulting ledger transactions.
+The `DecisionMaker` can be thought off like a wallet manager plus "economic brain" of the AEA.
 It is responsible for the AEA's crypto-economic security and goal management, and it contains the preference and ownership representation of the AEA.

 Skills communicate with the decision maker via `InternalMessages`.
 There exist two types of these: `TransactionMessage` and `StateUpdateMessage`.